Entertainment News Roundup: Kim Kardashian passes key test in bid to become a lawyer; Rave reviews may help 'Spider-Man' deliver holiday gift to theaters and more | Entertainment

 Rave reviews may help 'Spider-Man' deliver holiday gift to theaters

-The newest "Spider-Man" movie adventure won glowing reviews from film critics on Tuesday, and box office analysts predicted the superhero spectacle would set pandemic-era sales records at cinemas this weekend.
-"Spider-Man: No Way Home," produced by Sony Corp's movie studio and Walt Disney Co, stars Tom Holland in his third appearance as Marvel's web-slinging superhero and Zendaya as his girlfriend, MJ.
+The newest "Spider-Man" movie adventure won glowing reviews from film critics, and box office analysts predicted the superhero action spectacle would set pandemic-era sales records at cinemas this weekend.
+"Spider-Man: No Way Home," produced by Sony Corp's movie studio and Walt Disney Co, stars Tom Holland as Marvel's web-slinging superhero and Zendaya as his girlfriend, MJ.
 The film opens exclusively in theaters on Friday.

 Billie Eilish says watching porn from age 11 'really destroyed my brain'